IBM/openapi-to-graphql/docs/tutorials/loopback.md

 ]
 ```

-### Install OASGraph
+### Install OpenAPI-to-GraphQL

-To install OASGraph, clone the repository and link the library (for the CLI commands to work) using the indicated steps.
+To install OpenAPI-to-GraphQL, clone the repository and link the library (for the CLI commands to work) using the indicated steps.

 ```
-npm i -g oasgraph
+npm i -g openapi-to-graphql
 ```

-Please note that OASGraph can be used either as a library, or via its Command Line Interface (CLI).
+Please note that OpenAPI-to-GraphQL can be used either as a library, or via its Command Line Interface (CLI).
 In this case, we will be using the CLI tool, which will start a server in addition to creating the GraphQL interface.

 ### Start GraphQL server

 Start the GraphQL server by running the following command.

 ```
-oasgraph <OAS JSON file path or remote url>
+openapi-to-graphql <OAS JSON file path or remote url>
 ```

 The created GraphQL server is then accessible at [http://127.0.0.1:3001/graphql](http://127.0.0.1:3001/graphql).

 ### Try simple queries

 Congratulations!
-You have created your first GraphQL interface with OASGraph.
+You have created your first GraphQL interface with OpenAPI-to-GraphQL.

 We can explore the GraphQL interface through the [GraphiQL IDE](https://github.com/graphql/graphiql) that will show at the previously provided link.